C-Chads/tinygl/README.md

 ### glDrawText(const unsigned char* text, int x, int y, unsigned int pixel)

+This function can be added to display lists.

 Draws a pre-made 8x8 font to the screen.
 You can change its displayed size with...

 ### glTextSize(GLTEXTSIZE mode)